 - Automatic membership of the WFHA library, which contains 286 books and 21 CDs on related topics.

-Should you wish to become a member, you can email us or just come along to our meeting and join up there.
+Should you wish to become a member, you can now join online or just come along to a meeting and join up there.
 The association also welcomes members from overseas, offering a reduced annual subscription.